Imitation is suicide

 Today Lux supports a wide range of once-impossible-sounding advancements, including 3D printing and imaging, nuclear waste cleanup, machine learning and robots that fly or conduct microsurgery.

-Peter led Lux’s investments in Auris Health (acquired by Johnson & Johnson for up to $6.05 billion, making it one of top 10 VC-backed private M&A transactions of all-time), Lux Research (acquired by Private Equity), Luxtera (acquired by Cisco for $660 million), and SiBEAM (acquired by Silicon Image).
-Current investments include Avail, Bright Machines, Everspin Technologies (NASDAQ: MRAM), Flex Logix, Halo Neuroscience, Matterport, Ripcord, Transphorm, and Vium.
+Peter led Lux’s investments in Auris Health (acquired by Johnson & Johnson for up to $6 billion, making it one of top 10 VC-backed private M&A transactions of all-time), Lux Research (acquired by Bregal Sagemount), Luxtera (acquired by Cisco for $660 million), SiBEAM (acquired by Silicon Image) and Vium (acquired by Recursion).
+Current investments include Avail, Bright Machines, Everspin Technologies (NASDAQ: MRAM), Flex Logix, Halo Neuroscience, Lux Health Tech Acquisition Corp.
+(NASDAQ: LUXAU), Matterport, Ripcord and Transphorm.
 In 2003, Peter led the spin-off of Lux Research.
 As its founding CEO, he helped build Lux Research into the leading emerging-technology research firm.

 Peter began his career at Lehman Brothers, where he worked in the firm’s top-ranked Equity Research group.
 He was a Chancellor’s Scholar and graduated cum laude from Syracuse University’s Newhouse School, and was the Founding President of its first venture organization, Future Business Leaders and Entrepreneurs.
 He has been a guest on CNBC and Bloomberg TV, and speaker at Columbia, Cornell, MIT, Stanford, Yale, and the National Science Foundation.